rohanshahdesign/analyzerrr/.docs/PRD.md

 ### 3.8.
 Output Format
 - The analysis results will be presented in a clear and understandable modal, allowing users to quickly assess a website's privacy risks.

+## 4. Future Enhancements

+### 4.1.
+Advanced Link Following
+- Enhance the content script to identify and follow links to related policies (e.g., Cookie Policy, Terms of Service) and include their content in the analysis for a more comprehensive assessment.

+### 4.2.
+User-Provided API Key
+- Implement an options page to allow users to provide their own API key for the analysis service.
+This would allow for higher rate limits and more control over the analysis process.

+### 4.3.
+Premium Tier
+- Introduce a premium subscription tier that offers higher rate limits, more advanced analysis features, and priority support.